Committees and Staff

 Sustainability Advisory Committee

 The mission of Whitman College President’s Sustainability Advisory Committee is to promote a respect for and commitment to environmental awareness and responsibility within the Whitman College community.
 This dedicated group of faculty, staff, and students meets monthly to develop a direction for an increased commitment to sustainability campus-wide.
-The Committee is chaired by Rachna Sinnott (firstname.lastname@example.org) with the assistance of the Sustainability Coordinators.
+The Committee is chaired by the Campus Sustainability Coordinator.

 Our purpose is to:

 - Undertake a leadership role in representing members of the Whitman College community on sustainability issues